-Yes, if a student misrepresents themselves on their application or hiring materials, poor performance, failure to work scheduled hours, lack of available funding, not following college rules and regulations, or any other generally accepted reason to discontinue employment may result in a student’s employment with the college being terminated.
+Yes, if a student misrepresents themselves on their application or hiring materials, provides poor performance, fails to work scheduled hours, does not follow college rules and regulations, OR if there is a department reason such as lack of available funding, or any other generally accepted reason to discontinue employment.

 Please be advised that IIPP, injury and illness prevention program, training is required of all new employees prior to start of work and of all existing employees bi-annually.

 A link to the safety training is also on the student employment web site.

 All cabrillo volunteers are required to complete a Volunteer Packet that includes a volunteer agreement, emergency notification information, an activity waiver and indemnity agreement and a criminal history inquiry.
 This packet requires the supervisor to witness one signature and the packet must be signed by the division/dept. head and returned to Human Resources.
 Volunteer paperwork must be submitted annually for each volunteer and must include an updated criminal history inquiry form.
 Volunteer drivers must also submit a new DMV report and driving paperwork.
 Please contact Human Resources if you have questions.